aposteriori-sg/tutorials/courses/10 Arduino with mBlock/20 Basic IO/60 Challenge 1c.md

 ![](images/readpin.jpg)

-Pushing the button should control the built-in or an external LED if you have it wired up.
+Pushing the button should control the built-in or an external LED if you have it wired up to PIN 13.

 ## Broadcast